Quiz marketing that captures leads and converts them

 Reactivation rate beats a flat discount email because the user has just done a small piece of work that justifies the offer.

-Trivia or pop-culture quiz tied to a campaign or sponsorship.
+Trivia or pop-culture quiz tied to an engagement or sponsorship.
 Scored, with a leaderboard.

 High social share rate, organic reach, low acquisition cost.
 Effective on tentpole moments (festivals, sports finals, product launches).